evagabriela/WDI/curriculum/week-02/02-functions/README.md

 #### Storing a return value in a variable

-When we `return` something, it ends the function’s execution and “spits out” whatever we are returning.
+When we `return` something, it ends the function’s execution and "spits out" whatever we are returning.

 We can then store this returned value in another variable.